cofinalsubnets/lisa/readme.md

 bridge is endless, and the toll to pass is unlimited attention paid to the smeared image we now possess.

+more concretely, the task (not attempted here) is to construct a point at infinity in adelic space, representing a quantity `z` congruent to 0 modulo every prime `p`. each `p` is now the neutral element of a new monoid `Np = p + Np ^ z`. since by construction `a ^ b = b a`, this means `p` and `z` assume the places of 0 and `succ` in the original equation for `N`. the impression this gives is that primes are significant among integers because of their latent resemblance to 0.

+TODO:
+- construct subtraction and division in `N`
+- clarify the ontological status of inverse elements
+- describe the structure of each `Np`. how does it differ from `N`?
+- what, if anything, is the meaning of `succ z`? `z z`?
+- describe `z` and `N` in relation to other infinite objects
+- anything going on up there in the rest of the the hyperoperations?

 ```lisp
 (:
  ; zero is the constant function at the identity function